axju/axju.github.io/content/articles/security/003-metasploit.rst

   $ python3 -m http.server

 Now you can download the file on the target.
-Be for we execute it, we have to setup metasploit.
-Open metasploit
+Before we execute it, we have to setup Metasploit.
+Open Metasploit

 .. code-block:: bash